OFTechLabs/game-of-homes-workshop/README.md

 ## Installation

-Download and install [.NET Core SDK 3.1](https://dotnet.microsoft.com/download/dotnet-core/3.1) for either Windows, MacOS or Linux. `Make sure that you pick the correct version` like x64 otherwise it will not run.
+Download and install [.NET 5.0 SDK](https://dotnet.microsoft.com/download/dotnet/5.0) for either Windows, MacOS or Linux. `Make sure that you pick the correct version` like x64 otherwise it will not run.
 It is unlikely that you need x86 since all CPU's nowadays are 64 bit (=`x64`).
 For more details which OS is supported and how to install see https://docs.microsoft.com/en-us/dotnet/core/install/.
 Download and install [Visual Studio Code](https://code.visualstudio.com/download) for either Windows, MacOS or Linux.